logux/docs/examples/pagination.md

 })
 ```

-After the client receives the `playerDeletedAction`, he needs to **update the current page** in order to **get actual page data** that might have changed after deletion:
+After the client receives the `playerDeletedAction`, it needs to **update the current page** in order to **get actual page data** that might have changed after deletion of an element:

 ```ts
 // Refresh the current page